 American Express Blue Cash Preferred Card

-Amex’s flagship cash back card earns an industry-leading 6% at US Grocery Stores!
-It also earns a nice 3% at Department Stores and Gas Stations.
+Amex’s flagship cash back card earns an industry-leading 6% at US Grocery Stores as well as for Streaming Services!
+It also earns a nice 3% at Gas Stations and Local Commuter Transit.
 However, the Blue Cash Preferred has a $95 annual fee (NOT waived the first year).

-This card has a $200 sign-up bonus that can be earned after spending $1,000 in the first 3 months.
-That’s like getting 20% cash back not including cash back from the bonus categories themselves.
-There are targeted bonuses worth $250 for the same minimum spend.
-If you’re interested in this card, look for the higher bonus before rushing to apply.
+This card has a $250 sign-up bonus that can be earned after spending $1,000 in the first 3 months.
+That’s like getting 25% cash back (not including cash back) from the bonus categories themselves.

 American Express Blue Cash Everyday Card